 Not all dirt is created equal.
 Garden soil testing you can do yourself is the great equalizer: Once you know exactly what you're working with, you'll find your gardening success is greatly enhanced.

-You want top soil that drains well, yet retains enough moisture to keep the roots from drying out.
+You want soil that drains well yet retains enough moisture to keep the roots from drying out.
 You want soil that has a lot of organic matter for nutrients.
 You want soil that does not compact.
 You want soil that will allow roots to spread easily.

 Garden soil is made up of three types of soil particles: sand (large), clay (small) and silt (medium).
-The optimum mix is 40 percent sand (for drainage), 40 percent silt (for nutrients and drainage) and 20 percent clay (for nutrients and to conserve water).
+The optimum mix is 40 percent sand (for drainage), 40 percent silt (for nutrients and drainage), and 20 percent clay (for nutrients and to conserve water).

 The next day, you will find three different colored layers in the jar.
 The heavy sand portion will be on the bottom, with silt in the middle and clay on the top.
 There will also probably be some fine organic matter floating in the water.
-The more the merrier because the more organic matter, the more nutrient-filled your dirt.
+The more, the merrier because, the more organic matter, the more nutrient-filled your soil.
 You may, however, want to test your soil's pH level.You can also buy soil tests that will show you exactly what your soil is comprised of.
 For the home gardener, these are generally not necessary.
 You may, however, want to test your soil's pH level

-Most plants grow best in a neutral pH but some plants, such as rhododendron and azaleas, prefer acidic growing ground.
+Most plants grow best in a neutral pH, but some plants, such as rhododendron and azaleas, prefer an acidic growing ground.